ccloquet/ICU-babyphone/README.md

 2. basic install
   - install Raspberry Pi Imager on your computer
-  - using it, install the minimal Raspbian distro (~400 Mb) on each micro SD card
+  - using it, install the Raspbian lite distro (~400 Mb) on each micro SD card
   - on each card
     - create a ssh folder at the root
     - connect the ethernet cable